Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Theory

-Note that this calculation depended on the magnetic field being latitudinally aligned; otherwise, the Ze'ldovich theorem is not enough to discern the flux of magnetic potential across the planetary vorticity gradient.
+Note that this calculation depended on the magnetic field being toroidally aligned; otherwise, conservation of $\tilde A^2$ is not enough to deduce the flux of magnetic potential across the planetary vorticity gradient.
 Note also that the cross-helicity could be very large in the case of a weak mean field and strong fluctuations.

+Finally, it is important to point out that this argument did \emph{not} select the sign of the cross-helicity.
+We will see later that, for weak turbulence, the sign of the cross-helicity is determined by the imbalance between turbulent kinetic and magnetic energies.